Microarray Analysis

 Input

-Statistical analysis is performed using the limma package, including Voom transformation.
+Statistical analysis is performed using the limma package (limma-trend).
 To perform statistical analysis, you can provide three inputs:

 1. Statistical comparison(s).
 You can select one or more statistical comparisons of interest.
 Note that the direction of the statistical comparison is usually defined as Case - Control.